 Before work begins, senior people shape the problem and solution space.
 Not detailed specifications, but boundaries.

 Appetite defines how much time this problem deserves, not how long it will take.
-Instead of estimating bottom-up (“this will take 6 weeks”), you set a top-down constraint (“this is worth 2 weeks, not more”).
-The appetite becomes a creative constraint: what can we solve within this time bound?
-If you can’t shape a viable solution within the appetite, the problem either needs a bigger appetite or shouldn’t be worked on yet.
+Instead of estimating bottom-up (“this will take 6 weeks”), you set a top-down constraint: “this is worth 2 weeks, not more.”
+The appetite becomes a creative constraint that forces the question: what can we solve within this time bound?
+If you cannot shape a viable solution within the appetite, the problem either needs a bigger appetite or should not be worked on yet.

-• What’s the appetite?
-(How much time is this problem worth?)
+- What is the appetite?
+How much time is this problem worth?

 Shaping happens when needed, not on a fixed schedule.
 Sometimes you shape multiple features in advance while other times you shape one feature at a time as capacity opens up.
 Work entering the system has clear boundaries, identified assumptions, and defined appetites instead of vague user stories.